ripboy/comparison/results/FINP-2359 results.md

 **Comments**
 Re-opening.
 Github closed PR 1425 when I merged 1426.
 Something buggy / I don't understand.
 Anyhow, I'll need to re-do the PR for this one.
 Looks like github closed 1425 because I had the same commit (and removal) on 1426.
 Still dumb behavior.
-Anyhow, I re-created the PR for this story as 1427.\r\n\r\nTo keep in mind next time: Keep my PRs clean!
+Anyhow, I re-created the PR for this story as 1427.

+To keep in mind next time: Keep my PRs clean!